Titanium

 useful properties).

-white), which is one of the whitest substances known.
-Over 95 percent
+titanium white), which is one of the whitest substances known.
+About 95 percent

-of the titanium we consume is used in titanium dioxide, which puts the
+of the titanium consumed in the United States is used in titanium dioxide, which puts the

 whiteness in everything from paints, toothpastes, and